SoulmateSoulmate/daily/README.md

 This is line 97 with random word: wave
 This is line 98 with random word: beam
 This is line 99 with random word: sky
+This is line 100 with random word: blaze